Blog

 Does the Age of your Article Affect its News Box Visibility?

 Getting a news article into Google’s News Box is the main goal for many publishers.
 FYI: News Boxes are the boxes on SERPs labeled ‘Top Stories” or other titles where only news publishers rank.
-But what time has to pass after publishing an article before it has a chance to even be included in a News Box?
+But how much time has to pass after publishing an article before it has a chance to even be included in a News Box?
 A second?
 An hour?
 A day?
 And are there any remarkable differences between mobile and desktop News Boxes?

 With the help of our News Dashboard data, we were able to find out just that!